Low Earth orbit

 A low Earth orbit (LEO) is an orbit around Earth with a period of 128 minutes or less (making at least 11.25 orbits per day) and an eccentricity less than 0.25.
-Most of the artificial objects in outer space are in LEO, with an altitude never more than about one-third of the radius of Earth.
+Most of the artificial objects in outer space are in LEO, peaking in number at an altitude around 800 km, while the farthest in LEO, before medium Earth orbit (MEO), have an altitude of 2,000 kilometers, about one-third of the radius of Earth and near the beginning of the inner Van Allen radiation belt.

-The term LEO region is also used for the area of space below an altitude of 2000 km (about one-third of Earth's radius).
+The term LEO region is used for the area of space below an altitude of 2000 km (about one-third of Earth's radius).
 Objects in orbits that pass through this zone, even if they have an apogee further out or are sub-orbital, are carefully tracked since they present a collision risk to the many LEO satellites.

-All crewed space stations to date have been within LEO.
-From 1968 to 1972, the Apollo program's lunar missions sent humans beyond LEO.
-Since the end of the Apollo program, no human spaceflights have been beyond LEO.
+No human spaceflights other than the lunar missions of the Apollo program (1968–1972) have gone beyond LEO.
+Artemis II is also planned to go beyond LEO in early 2026.
+All space stations to date have operated geocentric within LEO.

 Defining characteristics

 A wide variety of sources define LEO in terms of altitude.
 The altitude of an object in an elliptic orbit can vary significantly along the orbit.
 Even for circular orbits, the altitude above ground can vary by as much as 30 km (especially for polar orbits) due to the oblateness of Earth's spheroid figure and local topography.
 While definitions based on altitude are inherently ambiguous, most of them fall within the range specified by an orbit period of 128 minutes because, according to Kepler's third law, this corresponds to a semi-major axis of 8413 km.
 For circular orbits, this in turn corresponds to an altitude of 2042 km above the mean radius of Earth, which is consistent with some of the upper altitude limits in some LEO definitions.

 The LEO region is defined by some sources as a region in space that LEO orbits occupy.
-Some highly elliptical orbits may pass through the LEO region near their lowest altitude (or perigee) but are not in an LEO orbit because their highest altitude (or apogee) exceeds 2000 km.
-Sub-orbital objects can also reach the LEO region but are not in an LEO orbit because they re-enter the atmosphere.
+Some highly elliptical orbits may pass through the LEO region near their lowest altitude (or perigee) but are not in a LEO orbit because their highest altitude (or apogee) exceeds 2000 km.
+Sub-orbital objects can also reach the LEO region but are not in a LEO orbit because they re-enter the atmosphere.
 The distinction between LEO orbits and the LEO region is especially important for analysis of possible collisions between objects which may not themselves be in LEO but could collide with satellites or debris in LEO orbits.